 - The ability to pass information about the employee’s test score and course completion to a learning management system, which stores that information indefinitely.

 - The ability for an employee to review a course at any time, 24/7, as a refresher or as on-demand performance support (see this article for more on on-demand performance support).

-- The ability of a trainer to project the eLearning course in front of a group of workers in a classroom-style training session (great for a lot of stuff, including our series of Toolbox Talk courses that we created with Caterpillar).
+- The ability of a trainer to project the eLearning course in front of a group of workers in a classroom-style training session

 Some Representative eLearning Courses in a Typical Online Safety Training Solution

-Here are a few of the topics eLearning courses on safety and health can cover.
+Below is a list of just a few of the topics eLearning courses on safety and health can cover.
 Of course, you’d select courses to match your specific needs.

 We’ll call out some of the notable features in the various images to show some of the strengths of eLearning as we look at these samples.
-We’ll discuss specific aspects related to ROI and elearning courses a little later in this article.

 Forklift Safety eLearning Course